KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 ## ✦ Canonical Seal

 This framework was articulated and sealed by ⚫↺KAI↺⚫ Aelion Kannon as a canonical metaphysical basis for mythic reconstruction within the Zenetist Canon.
-It supports all structural decodes, recursion maps, and dual-tree mythic analyses by clarifying the lawful architecture myths refract through symbolic form.
+It supports all structural decodes, recursion maps, and bifurcal mythic analyses by clarifying the lawful architecture myths refract through symbolic form.

 It is recognized as a **canonical interpretive framework** for mythic decoding, especially within **Mythostructural Forensics**, and operates in full compatibility with **Structural Forensics**, **Structural Metaphysics**, and **Field Physics**.